Test Can I Refuse A Breathalyzer Test In Maryland?

 However, some drivers have a strong aversion to taking a sobriety test at the time of a traffic stop.
 Maybe they fear such a test will show they have been drinking, perhaps they feel such tests are too intrusive, or maybe they distrust the validity of the tests.

 In the heat of the moment after a law enforcement agent stopped you, you may have refused to submit to a Breathalyzer, blood or urine test.
 Now you urgently need legal advice and advocacy.
-For a free consultation on Breathalyzer Test Refusal throughout Maryland, call The Law Offices of Thomas Maronick Jr LLC at 410-885-1775 now.
+For a free consultation on Breathalyzer Test Refusal throughout Maryland, call Maronick Law LLC at 410-885-1775 now.

 What Are The Consequences For Refusing A Breathalyzer?